centreon/centreon-documentation/cloud/getting-started/concepts.md

 Centreon provides you with a ready-to-use [central server](architecture.md).
 Before you can [start monitoring resources](monitoring.md), all you have to do is to:

 1. [Install your pollers](../installation/deploy-poller.md) (following the [prerequisites](../installation/prerequisites.md)).
 They will monitor your resources.
-2. Install the [plugin packs](../monitoring/pluginpacks.md) you will need to monitor your resources.
+2. Install the [Monitoring Connectors](../monitoring/pluginpacks.md) you will need to monitor your resources.

 ## What does Centreon monitor?